DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/RecurringAppointments/description.md

 A recurring appointment repeats at a specified interval.
-A circular arrow glyph denotes a recurring appointment in the view.
+A circular arrow glyph denotes such an appointment in the view.

 To create a recurring appointment, do the following: